- Location: Washington

 A title is imperative.
 You can't complete an official sales transaction without one.
 If you can't find the title to the vehicle you wish to sell, you must visit a vehicle licensing office and complete an Affidavit in Lieu of Title form (this cannot be downloaded).
 Be sure to bring ample proof supporting your ownership claim.

 Be prepared to wait.
-Processing takes four to six weeks, so you'll want to initiate this process well before you plan to sell the car.
+Processing takes up to 10 weeks, so you'll want to initiate this process well before you plan to sell the car.

 Unlike the title, a vehicle's registration certificate (or lack thereof) has no bearing on a sale.
 Neither the seller nor the buyer needs the registration in hand to consummate a sales transaction.